O&H Danish Bakery

-O&H Danish Bakery is a family-owned bakery in Racine, Wisconsin, known for its traditional Danish pastry, particularly the kringle.
-Established in 1949 by Danish immigrant Christian Olesen, the bakery has remained under the ownership of the Olesen family for four generations.
+O&H Danish Bakery is a family-owned bakery founded in 1949 in Racine, Wisconsin, known for its traditional Danish pastry, particularly the kringle.
+Established by Danish immigrant Christian Olesen, the bakery has remained under the ownership of the Olesen family for four generations.

-O&H Danish Bakery uses traditional recipes and Danish baking techniques, producing pastries from scratch in small batches using methods passed down through generations.
-The bakery's practices reflect a commitment to preserving Danish baking traditions.

 History

 Wisconsin quickly became one of the primary destinations for Danish immigrants in the United States.
 By 1897 the state was home to approximately 35,000 Danes.
 Thus the founding of bakeries such as O&H Danish Bakery, Lehmann’s Bakery, and Bendtsen's Bakery in the mid‐20th century fit into a local Danish cultural and entrepreneurial tradition.

 The bakery's origins date to 1921, when Anton Olesen emigrated from Denmark to Racine, Wisconsin, seeking better opportunities for his family.
 After spending two years working in a variety of jobs, he finally had enough money to bring his five children over from Denmark.
 One of his children, Christian Olesen, began working at a local Danish bakery in Racine, a city often referred to as the "Kringle Capital of the United States".

-After dedicating 25 years to mastering the craft, Christian opened O&H Danish Bakery in 1949.
+After dedicating 25 years to mastering the craft, Christian Olesen opened O&H Danish Bakery in 1949.
 O&H became one of three longstanding original family-run bakeries from the 1930s and 1940s contributing to the city's Danish pastry tradition.
 Christian's son, Ray Olesen, and Ray's wife, Myrna, took over the business in 1963, expanding its offerings and reach.
 In 1972, the bakery relocated to a larger building on Douglas Avenue in Racine.
 In 1982, the family opened a second store on Durand Avenue, also in Racine.
 The third generation, including Dale, Mike, and Eric Olesen, continued the family tradition.
 In 2024, Peter Olesen, representing the fourth generation, became company president.

 Products

 O&H Danish Bakery is known for its kringle, a flaky, oval-shaped pastry filled with sweet fillings.
 Originally shaped like a pretzel, the design of the O&H Danish Bakery kringle evolved in the 1950s to its current oval form to accommodate customer preferences for more filling.
-The bakery offers a wide range of kringle flavors, including traditional options such as raspberry and seasonal varieties such as the "Very Danish Christmas Kringle."
+The bakery offers a wide range of kringle flavors, including traditional options and seasonal varieties.
 Each kringle is handcrafted over three days, resulting in a laminated dough with a delicate, buttery texture.
-In addition to kringle, O&H Danish Bakery makes other bakery items from scratch daily, including doughnuts, cakes, brownies, breads, and more.
-Offerings include gluten-free items.
+In addition to kringle, O&H Danish Bakery makes other bakery items from scratch daily, including gluten-free items.